 With increased responsibility, the role becomes more operations and business-orientated.
 For those at higher levels, the work also involves dealing with staffing and training, budget setting and reporting sales and budget figures.

-- Salaries at senior level/with experience (e.g. after 10 to 15 years in the role) fall between £20,00 and £40,000.
+- Salaries at senior level or with experience (e.g. after ten to 15 years in the role) fall between £20,000 and £40,000.
 The upper end of the scale is only achieved by those who have progressed to managing a large bookshop or the large branch of a chain.

 Salaries vary and depend on the location and size of the shop, but tend to be modest.
 There may be more scope for increased pay in the larger bookshop chains.
 Many shops offer staff discounts and some offer other incentives.

-Income data from The Booksellers Association.
+Income data from the Booksellers Association (BA).
 Figures are intended as a guide only.

 Working hours typically include regular unsocial hours.
 Shops are increasingly open for longer hours during the week and at least part of the weekend.